Why is sleep good for our skin?

 Sleep makes us more receptive to beauty treatments

-In the evening, take the time to thoroughly cleanse the skin with micellar water to remove makeup residue and pollution particles.
-As the pores are more dilated at night, skincare products can penetrate easily.
+In the evening, take the time to clean the skin thoroughly with micellar water to remove makeup residue and pollution particles.
+Since pores are more dilated at night, skincare products can penetrate easily.
 After thorough cleansing, it is important to apply a night cream that helps the skin recover.

 What happens when you lack sleep?

-A night's sleep may not be restorative because of many things: late partying, insomnia, illness, or any other problem that prevents you from sleeping properly.
+A night's sleep may not be restorative due to many things: late partying, insomnia, illness, or any other problem that prevents you from sleeping properly.
 In fact, the body automatically secretes more cortisol.
-This is the stress hormone that breaks down collagen and elastin in the skin .
-Thus, the skin loses its radiance, becomes dull and lacks vitality upon waking.
-Needless to say that stress is very harmful to health in general.
+This is the stress hormone that destroys collagen and elastin in the skin .
+Thus, the skin loses its radiance, becomes dull and lacks vitality when you wake up.
+Needless to say, stress is very harmful to health in general.

-That's not all, cortisol increases the production of sebum which, if it accumulates in an uncontrolled way, will cause the appearance of countless imperfections.
-If you accumulate sleepless nights and insomnia, blemishes such as enlarged pores or clogged pores and pimples will appear very quickly.
+That's not all, cortisol increases the production of sebum which, if it accumulates uncontrolled, will cause the appearance of countless imperfections.
+If you accumulate sleepless nights and insomnia, imperfections such as enlarged or blocked pores and pimples will appear very quickly.

-But then, how to find a restful sleep?
+But then, how do you find restful sleep?

-• Eat properly: eat light 2 to 3 hours before going to bed.
+- Eat correctly: you should eat light 2 to 3 hours before going to bed.
 We recommend slow sugars which promote the production of melatonin and serotonin and we avoid dishes that are too rich and difficult to digest.

-• Relax the atmosphere in the bedroom: create an environment conducive to falling asleep by:
+- Relax the atmosphere in the bedroom: you must create an environment conducive to falling asleep by:

-• Turning off the lights and closing the shutters to isolate
+- Turning off the lights and closing the shutters to isolate yourself

-By applying these few habits to get better sleep and by adopting an effective beauty routine over time, you will be able to observe a marked improvement in the condition of your skin.
+By applying these few habits to get better sleep and adopting an effective beauty routine over time, you will be able to see a clear improvement in the condition of your skin.